Identifying Nonlinear ARX Models

 After preparing your estimation data, you can configure your model structure, loss function, and estimation algorithm, and then estimate the model using the estimation data.

-A nonlinear ARX model consists of standard and custom regressors, and a nonlinearity estimator.
+A nonlinear ARX model consists of a set of regressors that can be any combination of linear, polynomial, and custom regressors, and an output function that typically contains a nonlinear and a linear component, as well as a static offset.
 The block diagram represents the structure of a nonlinear ARX model in a simulation scenario.

 To configure the structure of a nonlinear ARX model:

 Choose the linear, polynomial, and customer regressors based on your knowledge of the physical system you are trying to model.

 Specify linear regressors in one of the following ways: